ohbendy/Thai-font-resources/Character sets.md

 Almost any of the above consonants can serve as the initial of a syllable.
 The two letters khoKhuat ข 0E02 and khoKhon ฅ 0E05 are now obsolete in Thai orthography, though they should be included in digital fonts for users who need to represent older orthographies or minority languages.
 Consonant soRusi ษ 0E29 has not been found in a syllable-initial position in any words.

+Consonants yoYing ญ 0E0D and thoThan ฐ 0E10 lose their below-base elements when below-base vowel marks are added.

-In the absence of independent vowel letters in Thai script, the consonant oAng อ 0E2D can serve as a zero consonant and carry a dependent vowel sign if a syllable needs to start with a vowel sound.
+In the absence of independent vowel letters in Thai script, the consonant oAng อ 0E2D can serve as a zero consonant and carry a dependent vowel sign when a syllable needs to start with a vowel sound.

-The two letters Rue ฤ 0E24 and Lue ฦ 0E26 are rather infrequent, and cannot carry any vowel sign or tonemark in Thai language.
+The two letters Rue ฤ 0E24 and Lue ฦ 0E26, representing the vocalic R and L of Sanskrit, are rather infrequent, and cannot carry any vowel sign or tonemark in Thai language.
+These two letters don't usually show up in alphabet charts, so the standard letter count is 44.
+They can also operate as vowels following an initial consonant.
+The long forms are 0E24 0E45 ฤๅ and 0E25 0E45 ฦๅ, which should always display as connected ligatures (use `RCLT` feature to prevent tracking from breaking the ligatures in Adobe apps).
+(0E24 is used as a consonant in its own right in Lisu language: this is the only known situation where diacritics need to attach to it.)

 #### Vowel sequences ####